oshadaera68/SupplierSystem_for_Layered_Architecture/README.md

 # SupplierSystem_for_Layered_Architecture
-This system was worked in MVC architecture. we converting to the layered architecture in this system.
+This system was worked in MVC architecture in last coursework. we converting to the layered architecture in this system.

 Copyright @ Oshada Eranga(MINDARTLK creations ahangama)